 Vulnerability Is A Reminder That You Are Alive

 I’ve been having some important conversations about vulnerability lately, because it seems to be laid on thick around here, for myself and those I care about.
-It’s one of the more confusing experiences, I think, because of how much emotion it is packed with, and how it hangs on until its done its work.
+It’s one of the more confusing experiences, I think, because of how much emotion it is packed with, and how it hangs on until it has done its work.

 On the surface, vulnerability can look like a bad thing.
 It’s not comfortable.
 It certainly does not feel safe.
 It is not grounded in logic, and therefore does not easily "make sense."
 It leaves us raw and exposed and insecure.
 Who would want to experience those things?
 Those things feel bad.
 Surely they must be bad, right?